datajango/Home/README.md

 conda list
 ```

-## Note - What is the anaconda base environment?
+## What is the anaconda base environment?

 If you type ```conda activate``` you will be dropped into teh base anaconda environment.
 One way to find out about this environment is to type ```conda list``` which will display all the packages that are installed by default.
 A freshly created Anaconda package will have a "base" installation of Python packages.
 The packages about to be downloaded and installed by the default package plan are listed when a new anaconda environment is about to be created.